Francoist Spain: Colonial empire and decolonisation

 Map of Spain in 1960.
 Present-day Equatorial Guinea and Western Sahara, as well as the Ifni territory (Morocco), were still part of Spain.

-Spain attempted to retain control of the last remnants of its colonial empire throughout Franco's rule.
+While it attempted to keep them, Francoist Spain was forced to decolonize the last remnants of its colonial empire in north and central Africa.
 During the Algerian War (1954–1962), Madrid became the base of the Organisation armée secrète right-wing French Army group which sought to preserve French Algeria.
 Despite this, Franco was forced to make some concessions.
 When the French protectorate in Morocco became independent in 1956, Spain surrendered its Spanish protectorate in Morocco to Mohammed V, retaining only a few exclaves, the Plazas de soberanía.
+In 1958, Spanish Sahara and Sid Infi became de jure provinces within Spain, and in 1959, Spanish Guinea became an overseas province.
+This was an effort to avoid decolonisation by the Spanish Government.

+In 1968, under United Nations pressure, Franco granted Spain's colony of Equatorial Guinea its independence and the next year ceded the exclave of Ifni to Morocco.
 The year after, Mohammed V invaded Spanish Sahara during the Ifni War (known as the "Forgotten War" in Spain).
 Only in 1975, with the Green March and the military occupation, did Morocco take control of all of the former Spanish territories in the Sahara.

-In 1968, under United Nations pressure, Franco granted Spain's colony of Equatorial Guinea its independence and the next year ceded the exclave of Ifni to Morocco.
 Under Franco, Spain also pursued a campaign to gain sovereignty of the British overseas territory of Gibraltar and closed its border in 1969.
 The border would not be fully reopened until 1985.